dmnkfr/art_cluster/README.md

-# sunset_cluster
+### Sunset Cluster

-color quantisation with k-means clustering
+Using k-means clustering to quantise the colors of a sunset.